PathologyDataScience/HistomicsML2/docs/data-create.rst

 Creating datasets
 =================

-A docker image is provided to help users create new datasest for HistomicsML.
+A docker image is provided to help users create new datasest for HistomicsML-TA.
 This page describes how the users create their new dataset using the docker image.

 1. Create your local directories.